 Wake Tech's Notify Me service.

-*Pre-production involves planning and preparation, developing the concept, writing the script, storyboarding, securing locations and scheduling.
-This is where the groundwork is laid for the actual video shoot.
+Learn pre-production planning and preparation, including developing the concept, writing the script, storyboarding, securing locations and scheduling

 Introduction